 Indeed, our suspicions were confirmed.
 Much of the city is a concrete jungle, challenging and unpleasant to walk around.
-Having said that, we enjoyed our few days there and Casco Viejo, the oldest part of the city, was an interesting area to explore.
+Having said that, we did enjoy our few days there and Casco Viejo, the oldest part of the city, was an interesting area to explore.

 The Panama Canal – An Incredible Feat of Engineering

-We were most impressed by the Panama Canal.
+We were, however, most impressed by the Panama Canal.
 In fact, watching the massive ships pass through such a narrow space was awe-inspiring.
 Additionally, the contemporary visitors centre was excellent, albeit extremely crowded.
 A short film was shown about the construction of the canal and the museum was well-presented.
 You can just wander out onto the terraces and watch the ships passing through the canal whenever you want to.
 Complete with a restaurant, snack bars, not to mention a souvenir shop, it would be quite easy to spend a whole day there.
-Furthermore, we suspect many people do.
+In fact, we suspected that many people do.